acidb/mobiscroll-docs/versioned_docs/version-5.24.0/vue/_auto-generated/datepicker/events.md

 Triggered when the component is opened.

 Parameters:
- - args - Object - The args object has the following properties:
+ - args - The event argument with the following properties:
-   - target: Object - The DOM element containing the generated html.
+   - `target`: *HTMLElement* - The DOM element of the popup.

- - inst - Object - The instance object of the popup.
+ - inst - The component instance.

 ### @page-change {#event-onPageChange}